 In 2018, I co-founded Play Curious, a startup in which we create video games to explore and learn about the world around us.
 Check out that website to see all the details about our projects.

 Up to the end of 2017, I was the director of the CRI GameLab in Paris, creating open source games and tools.
 I lead the EU-India research project IncLudo, making games to promote diversity in the workplace.
 I created the open source game engine RedWire and the game analytics service RedMetrics.
 I have lead EU research projects such as Citizen Cyberlab.

 Until mid-2010, I was an R&D engineer at Kineo CAM, a start-up company specialized in motion planning.
 I did a joint PhD at Kineo and with Jean-Paul Laumond at the Gepetto group at the LAAS-CNRS.
 My work addressed problems surrounding motion planning for industrial models, including swept volumes, collision detection, and planning in collision.

 I have taught game design at Université de Montpellier, and computer science at ENSEEIHT in Toulouse and IMERIR in Perpignan.
 I try to integrate a game- and project-based approach as much as possible in order to keep students active and open to the material.

-Jesse Himmelstein, Gayathri Gopalakrishnan.
+Jesse Himmelstein, Gayathri Gopalakrishnan (2017).
 Tackling implicit and explicit bias through games that teach workplace diversity.
-To appear in European Conference of Game Based Learning.
+In 11th European Conference on Games Based Learning (ECGBL 2017) (PDF)

 Çatak, G., Himmelstein, J., Sedano, C. I., Schneider, D. K., Szilas, N., Smed, J., & Sutinen, E. (2017).
 Game Co-design with and for Refugees.
 An Intercultural Approach.
 In KUI.
 Berlin, Germany.